rizwanaabbas/wan2-5api/replit.md

 ## Overview

 VideoForge is an AI video generation platform that creates actual videos using Alibaba Cloud's Wan 2.5 model via the DashScope API.
-The platform supports text-to-video generation workflows organized within a project-based structure with global prompt capabilities.
+The platform exclusively uses the Wan 2.5 model for all video generation and supports text-to-video generation workflows organized within a project-based structure with global prompt capabilities.

 The application provides a modern workspace interface for managing video generation projects, tracking generation progress in real-time, and organizing generated content.
 Users can create multiple projects with optional global prompts that automatically prepend to all video prompts within that project, generate videos with various resolutions and configurations, and download their completed videos.